ManuelElizaldi/ManuelElizaldi/README.md

 # Howdy y'all 👋, Welcome to my GitHub Profile!
 Howdy!
 I am Manuel a data analyst with a background in economics and a passion for using data and code to make our life's more enjoyable.
-I believe data offers inmense potential to dirve positive change.
+I believe data offers inmense potential to dirve positive change!

 ## My Interests 🔭
 - Economics: I am fascinated by behavioral economics, analysing why certain decisions are made and their consequences in the market.